Austin Dog-Friendly Guide [Updated for 2019]

 4th Tap Brewing Co-op

 This North Austin brewery is dog-friendly not only outside, but also inside their large taproom.
 There’s usually a great food truck out front to grab a bite with your craft beer.
-This brewery also opens up at 11am, and it’s a peaceful place when you need to do some work.
+This brewery is also a peaceful place when you need to do some work.

 WEBSITE | 10615 Metric Boulevard 78758